-Non-represented employees are budgeted to receive a 2% cost-of-living adjustment on July 1, 2011.
-Those who are not at the maximum of their pay grade may still be eligible to receive step increases based upon job performance.
+Non-represented employees are budgeted to receive a 2% adjustment on July 1, 2012.
+Those who are not at the maximum of their pay grade may be eligible to receive step increases based upon job performance.
 These step increases in total will not exceed 2% of total wages.
-Some non-represented employees will receive a 1.5% performance increase and a very limited number could receive a 3% performance increase.
+Some non-represented employees may receive a 1.5% performance increase and a very limited number may receive a 3% performance increase.

-- The City of West Des Moines will receive approximately \$4.7 million dollars in Road Use Tax Funds.
-Approximately \$3.9 million in Road Use Tax funds are being utilized for street related expenditures (CIP and operating) and the purchase of land for the planned Public Services Facility.
+- The City of West Des Moines will receive approximately \$5.16 million dollars in Road Use Tax Funds.
+Approximately \$4.36 million in Road Use Tax funds are being utilized for street related expenditures (CIP and operating) and the purchase of land for the planned Public Services Facility.
 The remaining funds will be used for street lighting. - The proposed budget reflects an increase in the contribution rate for the Municipal Fire and Police Retirement System of Iowa (MFPRSI).
-The City's contribution rate of covered wages for 2011-12 FY will be 24.76% as compared to 19.90% for the 2010-11 FY.
-The increased rate amounts to an additional \$516,000 in annual pension costs.
+The City's contribution rate of covered wages for 2012-13 FY will be 26.12% as compared to 24.76% for the 2011-12 FY.
+The increased rate amounts to an additional \$77,000 in annual pension costs.
 The proposed budget also reflects an increase in the contribution rate for Iowa Public Employees Retirement System (IPERS).
-The City's contribution rate will increase from 6.95% in 2010-11 FY to 8.07% in 2011-12 FY.
-The IPERS rate increase is equivalent to \$300,000 in additional pension costs to the City.
+The City's contribution rate will increase from 8.07% in 2011-12 FY to 8.67% in 2012-13 FY.
+The IPERS rate increase is equivalent to \$82,000 in additional pension costs to the City.
+Of the City's 365 FTE(s), 112 employees participate in the Municipal Fire and Police Retirement System of Iowa, and the remaining 253 employees are enrolled in the Iowa Public Employees Retirement System.